 But, 2019 wasn’t one of those years, so everyone has something to celebrate this year.

 When the wind is blowing, we can let out the sail and enjoy the ride.

 When the wind stops blowing, we have to row, not sail, or risk sinking.

 Mike Shell is the Founder and Chief Investment Officer of Shell Capital Management, LLC, and the portfolio manager of ASYMMETRY® Global Tactical.

 Mike Shell and Shell Capital Management, LLC is a registered investment advisor focused on asymmetric risk-reward and absolute return strategies and provides investment advice and portfolio management only to clients with a signed and executed investment management agreement.
-The observations shared in this material are for general information only and should not be construed as advice to buy or sell any security.
+The observations shared on this website are for general information only and should not be construed as advice to buy or sell any security.
 Securities reflected are not intended to represent any client holdings or any recommendations made by the firm.
 Any opinions expressed may change as subsequent conditions change.
 Do not make any investment decisions based on such information as it is subject to change.
-Investing involves risk including the potential loss of principal an investor must be willing to bear.
+Investing involves risk, including the potential loss of principal an investor must be willing to bear.
 Past performance is no guarantee of future results.
 All information and data are deemed reliable but is not guaranteed and should be independently verified.
 The presence of this website on the Internet shall in no direct or indirect way raise an implication that Shell Capital Management, LLC is offering to sell or soliciting to sell advisory services to residents of any state in which the firm is not registered as an investment advisor.
 The views and opinions expressed in ASYMMETRY® Observations are those of the authors and do not necessarily reflect a position of Shell Capital Management, LLC.
 The use of this website is subject to its terms and conditions.